 So you’re wondering how to start a vegetable or kitchen garden?
 Not to worry.
 Our seven-video series, “How to Start a Vegetable Garden,” will help you get your first veggie venture off to a good start.
 We’ll cover the basics: choosing a location, preparing the soil, building raised beds, starting your seedlings, and planting your garden.
+This video is about soil testing.

 2. Testing Your Soil